 Choosing a timber window and door supplier can be a real challenge.
 On the face of it, they are all offering similar things; ten year guarantees, a choice of colours, fancy hardware, different styles and sizes etc. However, there are a number of things you should always check.
-Here are five of them:
+Here are 5 things to ask a window manufacturer:

 One (1)- Environment – how environmentally friendly are the products offered and the processes used to make them?
 Does the company have ISO 14001:2015 Environmental Management System certification?

 Two (2)- What independent research do they have to back up their promises about the performance of the windows or doors?
 Compare the reports from different companies.
 For example, there are different categories depending where you are installing the product.
 A window that meets the standard for a bungalow in the Midlands wouldn’t necessarily meet the standard in a high rise block of flats on a hilly on the West Coast of Scotland.

 Three (3)- Are the thermal performance figures specific to the size and style of window you are considering buying?
 Many figures given by manufacturers and installers relate to a standard sized window but this changes depending on the size and configuration.
 Ask to see specific performance data for that window.